Papilio homerus

 Papilio homerus, commonly known as the Homerus swallowtail or Jamaican swallowtail, is the largest butterfly species in the Western Hemisphere.
 The species is endangered and faces a potentially bleak future.
 Only two small populations of the Homerus swallowtail remain in a fraction of their original environment.
 It is endemic to Jamaica where the butterfly simultaneously serves as an icon of national pride and a need for conservation efforts.
 Over the past half century, the Jamaican swallowtail has been featured on various postal stamps and the Jamaican $1000 bill.
 In the face of rapid habitat destruction from human disruption and illegal collecting, the Jamaican swallowtail is listed on the Threatened Swallowtail Butterflies of the World by the International Union for Conservation of Nature (Red List) and is protected under international and national level legislation.

 The butterfly is named in honor of the Greek poet Homer.
 The adult butterfly has been described by researchers as "gigantic and magnificent."
 Females are larger than males and can have a wingspan of 15 cm.
 Adults can be seen from morning to afternoon soaring among the canopy of the Neotropical Jamaican rainforests.
 Its brown-black wings feature a large yellow band and blue and red spotting, making the butterfly easy to spot from far away.

 Given the low population and the intense terrain in its forested habitats, few studies of the Jamaican swallowtails have aided to construct a basic biological and ecological understanding of the species.
 Additionally, very little is known about the swallowtail's behavior.
 Researchers who study the species all agree that further study is needed to inform and promote an effective conservation strategy for the survival of the butterfly.

 Taxonomy and phylogeny

 The family Papiliondae has the greatest diversity in the tropics, where P. homerus is found.
-Morphological analysis reveals that P. garamas (endemic to Central America) and P. homerus share a recent common ancestor, suggesting that butterflies may have traveled across no-longer existing land masses between Central America and Jamaica.
+Morphological analysis reveals that P. garamas (a smaller swallowtail endemic to Central America) and P. homerus share a recent common ancestor.
+The butterflies may have island-hopped between Honduras and Jamaica during the Last Glacial Maximum of the Late Pleistocene when sea levels were lowest, Jamaica closer to the mainland, and more islands existed between them.

-P. homerus is the largest butterfly in the genus Papilio, which contains four groups.
-These groups include the Heraclides-clade, machaon-clade, Petrosus-clade, and a species that exists within its own clade (P. alexanor).
-The Papilio homerus belongs to the Petrosus-clade.
+P. homerus is the largest butterfly in the genus Papilio, a heavily lumped taxon which contains four subgenera, most of which themselves consist of a number of species groups that have at various times been given their own generic status.

+Within Papilio, P. homerus and P. garamas are sister species within the Neotropical Homerus species group of the mostly New World Pterourus subgenus.
+Other member of Pterourus are the mostly Nearctic North American Troilus and Glaucus clades, and the exclusively South American Zagreus and Scamander clades.
+Only Homerus contains species within Central America and the Greater Antilles, as well as being the only group with distribution in both North and South America.